December 31, 2017

 Reference Counting and Tail Calls

 One thing I thought about today is reference counting in combination with tail calls.
 Imagine a function like this: function f(x) { return g(x+1); } Now consider that x is a reference counted object and that x + 1 creates a new object.
 The call to g(x + 1) shall be in tail call position.
 In most reference counted languages, the reference to an argument is owned by the caller.
-That is, f() owns the reference to x + 1. ...
+That is, f() owns the reference to x + 1.
+In that case, the call to g() would no longer be in a tail call position, as we still have to decrease the reference count after g() exits. ...
 Read more 》

 April 2, 2012